Filter Replacement is Key to High Indoor Air Quality

 - Filters with no MERV rating, or rated MERV 1 or 2 offer no protection against small particulate filtration.
 These filters may actually make air quality worse by capturing allergens and spreading them throughout your home and vent system.

 - Dirty filters themselves can become a source of contamination by fungal spores and allergens.
-Contaminated filters than transmit the allergens through the vent system to the rest of your home.
+Contaminated filters then transmit the allergens through the vent system to the rest of your home, making it more important that you change them regularly.